nesi/support-docs/docs/Scientific_Computing/Interactive_computing_with_NeSI_OnDemand/interactive_apps/JupyterLab/Jupyter_kernels_Manual_management.md

 ## Introduction

 Jupyter kernels execute the code that you write.
-The following Jupyter kernels are installed by default and can be selected from the Launcher:
+NeSI provides a number of Python and R kernels by default, which can be selected from the Launcher.

-- Python 3.8.2
-- Python 3.8.1
-- Python 3.7.3
-- Anaconda3
-- R 4.0.1
-- R 3.6.1

 Many packages are preinstalled in our default Python and R environments and these can be extended further as described on the